Setting Up a Vulnerable Target

 Identifying Metasploitable 3's IP Address

-After you log in to Metasploitable 3, you can identify the IP address that has been assigned to the virtual machine.
+After you log in to Metasploitable 3, you can identify the IP address which has been assigned to the virtual machine.
 Just enter

 The command will return the configuration for eth0.
 You'll need to take note of the inet address.
 This will be the address you'll use for testing purposes.